CsillaVamos/csillavamos/projects/tutaj_terkep.md

 This map was designed with the questions in mind: Where does the camping trip start and end, what is in the local surroundings, and where will camp be set up each night?

 ## Data
--Basemap in ArcGIS Pro
+- Basemap in ArcGIS Pro
--Hungarian guide books and maps of the local areas -camping trip information provided by the Hungarian Scout Association.
+- Hungarian guide books and maps of the local areas
+- camping trip information provided by the Hungarian Scout Association.

 ## Methods